openlinguify/linguify/NOTIFICATION_REFACTORING.md

 ## Next Steps

-1. Implement notification WebSocket consumers in Django
+1. ✅ Implement notification WebSocket consumers in Django
-2. Add notification subscription handling on the frontend
+2. ✅ Add notification subscription handling on the frontend
-3. Update frontend notification drop-down component
+3. ✅ Update frontend notification drop-down component
-4. Implement browser push notifications for offline notifications
+4. ✅ Implement browser push notifications for offline notifications
+5. ✅ Create test utilities for notification system

+## Testing Utilities

+A comprehensive testing utility has been added to help verify and test the notification system:

+- `TestNotificationPanel` - A UI component for creating test notifications (available in dev mode)
+- Enhanced test functions in `test-notification-system.ts` for programmatic testing
+- Added documentation in `/docs/backend/features/notification_testing.md`

+These testing utilities make it easy to:
+- Create notifications of any type
+- Test both legacy and enhanced notification systems
+- Verify that notifications appear correctly in the UI
+- Test actions and handlers for different notification types